Sekolah-Beta-2023/Asrofil-Fachrul-Riidlo_whisper.io/README.md

 [main](http://asrofil-fachrul-riidlo.sanberdev.com/) | [alternative](http://34.101.112.132/)

 above links will not work start from Nov 13, 2023 (end of my free tier plan).
-Please kindly wait because I'm considering to migrate the hosting to another IaaS that provide free tier plan or using PaaS such as Vercel or Netlify
+Please kindly wait because I'm considering to migrate the hosting to another IaaS that provide free tier plan or (last choice) using PaaS such as Vercel or Netlify.

+I prefer using IaaS because it can demonstrate my skill in Development-Operation (DevOps) side too.

 ### Original Repo Link